tylerfanelli/enhancements/107-tee-boot-attestation.md

-As CVMs are deployed on untrusted systems, it is reasonable to assume that a CVM user would also like to take advantage of system integrity monitoring provided by keylime *in addition to* TEE technology.
-That is, it is reasonable to expect that keylime agents will be deployed on CVMs.
-With that, TEE attestation support for environments in which keylime will already be running for system integrity monitoring purposes will likely be desired.
+As CVMs are deployed on untrusted systems, it is reasonable to assume that a CVM user would also like to take advantage of system integrity monitoring provided by Keylime *in addition to* TEE technology.
+That is, it is reasonable to expect that Keylime agents will be deployed on CVMs.
+With that, TEE attestation support for environments in which Keylime will already be running for system integrity monitoring purposes will likely be desired.

 ### Goals